brycewray/eleventy_bundler/src/posts/2019/12/sorta-strange-ssg-trip.md

 - **[Why I left Hugo for Eleventy](/posts/2019/09/why-left-hugo-eleventy)**---I issued the post that said, essentially, "Hey, you know back in July when I told you I was glued to Hugo for life?
 Wel-l-l-l, not so fast."  \
 I still stand by all the good things I said about Eleventy in this post.
 What I didn't anticipate was that, only a few days later, the incredible ease of Eleventy---combined with a brief flurry of "Oh-I-don't-know-whether-all-this-[node-modules](https://docs.npmjs.com/about-packages-and-modules)-stuff-is-such-a-good-idea" angst, which now seems silly in retrospect---would lead me to turn yet another corner in what now clearly was "the dance."

 - **[Back with Hugo](/posts/2019/09/back-with-hugo)**---Twelve days after the last post came this one, which followed a long day of thinking about whether I was really going to get the learning experience I'd wanted to get by using Eleventy rather than Hugo.
 (Hey, this made sense to me at the time.)
-It also followed by reading a Flavio Copes article that seemed to be speaking *directly* to me about the folly of "the dance."
+It also followed my reading a Flavio Copes article that seemed to be speaking *directly* to me about the folly of "the dance."
 So, like a whipped dog, back I came to Hugo---but not for long, as it would turn out.

 - **[Thinking dark thoughts](/posts/2019/09/thinking-dark-thoughts)**---This post was about using CSS to handle dark mode in the browser; but, truthfully, its title also reflected my mind's state at the time.
 Yes, I had "danced" back to Hugo, but I wasn't satisfied at all with the experience.
 Moreover, I was peeved that "the dance" was out there for all the world to see, thanks to these here posts.
 The inevitable result of that mood came soon enough.